electricbookworks/ebw-training/multiformat-editing/text/01-context.md

 The user interface is what the user sees or hears as they encounter the publication.
 The user interface of a paper book would include its cover design, typography, page numbers and so on.
 On a website, things like text and buttons and where they lie.

 User patterns are the habits we form as we use publications – patterns of behaviour.
-In English, We open paper books on the right, and look for the book's description on the back cover.
+In English, we open paper books on the right, and look for the book's description on the back cover.
 Those user patterns are so ingrained that it is very disorienting when a book defies them.

 Common user patterns on the web include the placement of login buttons on the top right, and that we scroll vertically, not horizontally, through articles.